Understanding your PPC report

 Section: Summary of Cost and Return

-Shows 'value' of customer interaction with site, together with costs and Return on Investment (ROI)
+Shows 'value' of customer interaction with site, together with costs and Return on Investment (ROI) where we have the relevant information.

 FAQs / Terminology

 A bounce is where a visitor lands and exits from the same page without visiting any other page.
-A high bounce rate is often indicative of a lack of engagement with the site, or poorly targeted advertising.
+A high bounce rate can be indicative of a lack of engagement with the site, or poorly targeted advertising.
 Typical 'corporate' site bounce rates are around the 50% mark, but can vary enormously site from site.
 A key aim of managing PPC is to minimise bounce rates, as every bounce has a cost, hence bounce rate being a key performance indicator.

 Where required we can create sophisticated reporting models to suit your specific requirements.
 Please ask us for details.